Everything Everywhere All at Once (soundtrack)

-Everything Everywhere All at Once (Original Motion Picture Soundtrack) is the soundtrack album to the 2022 film of the same name directed by Daniels.
-The original score and music is composed by the band Son Lux.
-The album and its musical score became popular as it featured prominent musicians performing the tracks, including Mitski, David Byrne, André 3000, Randy Newman, Moses Sumney, Surrija, and yMusic.
+Everything Everywhere All at Once (Original Motion Picture Soundtrack) is the soundtrack album to the 2022 film of the same name directed by the Daniels.
+The original score is composed by the band Son Lux.
+The album also features other musicians performing the tracks, including Mitski, David Byrne, André 3000, Randy Newman, Moses Sumney, Surrija, and yMusic.

-The band worked on the score and soundtrack for around three to six years, with the band members individually working on sections following Daniels' advice.
-The album was produced and curated simultaneously with Son Lux also producing their studio albums, Brighter Wounds (2018), the Tomorrows trilogy (2020–2021), and its reprised studio version Tomorrows Reworks (2021).
+The band worked on the soundtrack for around three to six years, with the band members individually working on sections following the Daniels' advice.
+Son Lux produced the soundtrack while working on their studio albums Brighter Wounds (2018), the Tomorrows trilogy (2020–2021), and its reprised studio version Tomorrows Reworks (2021).
 In the process, more than 100 musical cues were created for the album, with 49 songs included on the final release.

-The soundtrack's release was preceded by two singles, "This Is a Life" featuring Mitski and Byrne on March 8, and "Fence" featuring Sumney on March 22.
-The album was released on April 8, 2022 by A24 Music to positive critical reception for the composition, setting, instrument blending and collaboration of renowned artists.
+The soundtrack's release was preceded by two singles: "This Is a Life" featuring Mitski and Byrne, released on March 4, and "Fence" featuring Sumney, released on March 14.
+The album was released on March 25, 2022 by A24 Music to positive critical reception for the composition, setting, instrument blending and collaboration of renowned artists.
+At the 95th Academy Awards, the score was nominated for Best Original Score and the song "This Is a Life" was nominated for Best Original Song.